WadhahEssam/password-pocket/README.md

 - privateHash & publicHash are totally different algorithms you can find them in /resources/assets/helpers/index.js

 ### Encrytion Algorithms :
-- used the CryptoJS encryptoin library .
+- Encryption/Decryption done by the use of CryptoJS encryptoin library .

 ## Images